-- A First Amendment student publication that includes online news along with social media and video content (and a print newspaper before COVID).
+- A First Amendment student publication that includes online news along with social media and video content (and a print newspaper before COVID.
+We are planning to resume).
 Students create and control all content. - A historical record of life at De Anza College, going back to the college's founding in 1967. - A business.
 We sell ads and are accountable to the advertisers for publishing them. - A student activity.
-La Voz news media and the students who produce it are an integral part of life at De Anza College.
+La Voz News media and the students who produce it are an integral part of life at De Anza College.